rezwan143rl/python-todo-cli/README.md

  Add task numbering for easier use

  Build a GUI or web version in the future

+                       ✨ Update - Functional Version(14.05.2025)

+The code has been refactored into a modular structure using functions, which makes it more maintainable and readable.

+✅ Features Added:
+add() function: Appends new tasks to the file.

+allDataStr() function: Reads and returns all tasks.

+mark_completed() function: Marks a task as complete and prevents duplicate completion.

+Prevents redundant marking of tasks already marked as completed.

+Cleaner main menu with function calls.

+#####Delete Task Feature#####

+You can now delete a task by selecting option 2.

+The app checks both completed and incomplete versions of the task and removes it.

+Example flow:
+choose:
+1.Add task
+2.Delete task
+3.Mark task as complete
+4.view all task

 👨‍💻 Author
 Made by Md.
 Rezwan Ahmed while learning Python!